Let's Get Rocked

-"Let's Get Rocked" is a 1992 single by English hard rock band Def Leppard from their multi-platinum album Adrenalize.
-The song peaked at number one on the Billboard Album Rock Tracks chart, number 15 on the Billboard Hot 100, number two on the UK Singles Chart, and number three on the Canadian RPM Top Singles chart.
+"Let's Get Rocked" is a song by English hard rock band Def Leppard from their fifth studio album, Adrenalize (1992).
+Released in March 1992 by label Bludgeon Riffola, the song peaked at number one on the US Billboard Album Rock Tracks chart, number 15 on the Billboard Hot 100, number two on the UK Singles Chart, and number three on the Canadian RPM 100 Hit Tracks chart.
+It was the band's first release after the death of guitarist Steve Clark.

 Background and release

 The lyrics are about a teenager disobeying the orders of his parents.
 According to a Joe Elliott statement on the Rock of Ages and Best Of compilation albums, this song was an escapism since the band was working on the "White Lightning" song and felt like doing something to lighten the atmosphere.
-This song and "White Lightning" were the last two songs recorded for the album.

-The song has been a live fixture on all of the band's tours since its release.
+Thus, this song wound up being the last song written for the album, inspired by The Simpsons character Bart Simpson.
+According to Elliott, the song was written in 2 and a half days and recorded in 10 days.

 Music video

-The song was accompanied by a then state-of-the-art computer animated music video directed by Steve Barron.
+The song was accompanied by a then state-of-the-art computer-animated music video directed by Steve Barron.
 The video consists of the band playing in a computer generated stadium on top of an LED lit stage in the shape of the flag of the United Kingdom, along with CGI animated scenes featuring a character named Flynn.
 Flynn is seen in various moments of a typical day of a teenager's life, which include being berated by his father to do chores, or sexual activity from his girlfriend.

 This video is not only the band's first without Steve Clark, who died the previous year, but their only video as a four-piece.
 Guitarist Vivian Campbell had not yet been selected to replace Clark.
 As such, initial live performances of the song were as a four-piece before Campbell joined the band.